Affiliate links on SoundGuys may earn us a commission. Learn more.

 Though composed of different plastics, the buds are similar in shape and fit, give or take a millimeter.
 At 5.5g per bud, the Galaxy Buds 2 Pro is 0.8g lighter than the Galaxy Buds Pro earbuds.
 Both buds are comfortable and ship with three different sized sets of ear tips to find your best fit.
 You can take an ear tip fit test with either set of earbuds through Android’s Galaxy Wearable app to ensure you’ve selected the right tips for your ear shape, but more on app features in a bit.

 There’s always “the right” set of buds for your needs, and it’s important to look beyond specs alone.
-Despite the durable IPX7 rating shared by both Samsung earbuds, neither is ideal for exercising since they lack additional stabilizers or hooks to secure the fit.
+Despite the durable IPX7 rating shared by both Samsung earbuds, neither is ideal for exercising since they lack additional stabilizers or hooks, as seen in the JLab Epic Air Sport ANC, to secure the fit.
 However, for the person on a commute, or working at a desk, both versions of the Samsung buds do more for you than an overly secure fit designed for running.
 You could still go for a run with the Galaxy Buds 2 Pro or Galaxy Buds Pro if they suit your anatomy, but their features and generally looser fits suggest you pick them for ANC, music listening, and productivity.

 Once paired with your device, you benefit from quick reconnections and the Galaxy Wearable app to get the most out of the buds.
 Android owners, especially Samsung owners, gain handy OS-exclusive features like automatic device switching (for Samsung accounts and devices) and bonus niceties like notifications read aloud through the buds.
 These features are basically the same on both earbuds and toggled through the app.